intjelic/python-sfml/doc/source/api/graphics.rst

    Each feature is optional, and can be disabled easily:

        * the texture can be null
-       * the fill/outline colors can be :const:`sfml.graphics.Color.TRANSPARENT`
+       * the fill/outline colors can be :const:`Color.TRANSPARENT`
        * the outline thickness can be zero